 The role of genetic testing in sports continues to grow as technology evolves and as coaches, players, and parents ask themselves “Can my DNA provide me with information relevant to my sport?”
 As the genetic factors underlying many health conditions are better understood, some doctors, coaches, and academic and athletic organizations are wondering whether genetic analysis can provide health and safety benefits for athletes.
 Can genetic data help minimize the risk of injury?
 In addition, as scientists uncover numerous genes with links to athletic performance, questions have emerged about whether genetics might play a role in guiding young people toward the sport in which they are likely to have the most success.
+(These questions are also explored in our lessons “Athletics and genetics“and “Protecting athletes with genetic conditions: Sickle cell trait.”)
 The debate about the science and ethics continues.

 Sickle cell trait and college athletes – universal screening?

 In the United States, all college athletes in the National Collegiate Athletic Association (NCAA) are tested for the genetic condition sickle cell trait (SCT).
 Often, people with SCT do not experience any symptoms, but are at increased risk for health problems and even death under certain conditions, such as intense exercise.
 Several young men have died in the course of sports practices or games from complications related to SCT.
+Out of an abundance of caution, National Football League player, Ryan Clark, diagnosed with SCT as a child, no longer plays in games at Mile High Stadium in Denver, after becoming severely ill during a 2007 game at high altitude.
 Following a lawsuit, the National Collegiate Athletic Association (NCAA) began screening all of its athletes for SCT in hopes that universal screening will save lives by making student athletes with SCT and their coaches more aware of the risks and preventative measures.
 Critics argue that the most effective way to prevent death is not through testing, but rather through improved safety conditions and awareness of dehydration, the dangers of practicing in extreme heat, and muscle exhaustion, which would benefit all players regardless of their genetic profile.
-Please see our list of resources below for extensive reading on this debate.

 Hypertrophic cardiomyopathy – who should be tested?